Simultaneous multithreading: SPARC

+Other instruction set architectures

-Intel Itanium Montecito uses coarse-grained multithreading and Tukwila and newer ones use 2-way SMT (with dual-domain multithreading).
+Intel Itanium (IA-64, 2001–2020) Montecito uses coarse-grained multithreading and Tukwila and newer ones use 2-way SMT (with dual-domain multithreading).

-Intel Xeon Phi has 4-way SMT (with time-multiplexed multithreading) with hardware-based threads which cannot be disabled, unlike regular Hyper-Threading.
-The Intel Atom, first released in 2008, is the first Intel product to feature 2-way SMT (marketed as Hyper-Threading) without supporting instruction reordering, speculative execution, or register renaming.
-Intel reintroduced Hyper-Threading with the Nehalem microarchitecture, after its absence on the Core microarchitecture.

-AMD Bulldozer microarchitecture FlexFPU and Shared L2 cache are multithreaded but integer cores in module are single threaded, so it is only a partial SMT implementation.

-AMD Zen microarchitecture has 2-way SMT.

-VISC architecture uses the Virtual Software Layer (translation layer) to dispatch a single thread of instructions to the Global Front End which splits instructions into virtual hardware threadlets which are then dispatched to separate virtual cores.
+VISC architecture (2016) uses the Virtual Software Layer (translation layer) to dispatch a single thread of instructions to the Global Front End which splits instructions into virtual hardware threadlets which are then dispatched to separate virtual cores.
 These virtual cores can then send them to the available resources on any of the physical cores.
 Multiple virtual cores can push threadlets into the reorder buffer of a single physical core, which can split partial instructions and data from multiple threadlets through the execution ports at the same time.
 Each virtual core keeps track of the position of the relative output.
 This form of multithreading can increase single threaded performance by allowing a single thread to use all resources of the CPU.
 The allocation of resources is dynamic on a near-single cycle latency level (1–4 cycles depending on the change in allocation depending on individual application needs.
 Therefore, if two virtual cores are competing for resources, there are appropriate algorithms in place to determine what resources are to be allocated where.

 Disadvantages

-Depending on the design and architecture of the processor, simultaneous multithreading can decrease performance if any of the shared resources are bottlenecks for performance.
+SMT introduces sharing of resources.
+Some sharing schemes (e.g. static division) do not allow one thread to take more of one resource even when another thread is not using it, creating a potential bottleneck for performance compared to the non-SMT case.
+There is also a potential fairness issue.
+Newer SMT implementations try to minimize the occurrence of these problems with a combination of static partitioning, competitive sharing, and competitive sharing with watermarking, the latter being a combination of both.

 Critics argue that it is a considerable burden to put on software developers that they have to test whether simultaneous multithreading is good or bad for their application in various situations and insert extra logic to turn it off if it decreases performance.
-Current operating systems lack convenient API calls for this purpose and for preventing processes with different priority from taking resources from each other.
+2009 operating systems lack convenient API calls for this purpose and for preventing processes with different priority from taking resources from each other.
+A cross-platform hwloc library is available to detect the presence of SMT as well as NUMA setups, both of which often require consideration from the programmer.
+Prime95 is one program that uses hwloc: by default it uses the additional SMT threads when doing integer trial-division, but only uses one thread per core for its usual floating-point-heavy operations.

+Security concern

-There is also a security concern with certain simultaneous multithreading implementations.
+There is also a security concern with certain simultaneous multithreading implementations from bugs and side-channel information leaks.
 Intel's hyperthreading in NetBurst-based processors has a vulnerability through which it is possible for one application to steal a cryptographic key from another application running in the same processor by monitoring its cache use.
 There are also sophisticated machine learning exploits to HT implementation that were explained at Black Hat 2018.